 This is the center, or you can call it the foundation of the engine.
 The engine block holds the other parts of the engine.
 You can understand it as a big block containing various small blocks inside.

-Engine blocks are made up of cast iron or aluminum alloy material.
-Aluminum blocks are lighter, have better heat transfer, and iron blocks have advantages like durability and clearances.
+Engine blocks are made up of cast iron or aluminium alloy material.
+Aluminium blocks are lighter, have better heat transfer, and iron blocks have advantages like durability and clearances.

 The piston-like we have already discussed, it’s responsible for the strokes and operation of the 4 stroke engines.